auremoser/fellowship/log/daily_log.md

 * Planning a lightening talk for EyeO, visiting Woody in MN, whoot Other stuff, check the Fellowship Repo.

+###CATCHUP
+* wrote lightening talk for eyeo
+* met at the Internews Office I&M Building and worked on the semantic analysis project for HIV - data cleaning stage
+* work on

 ###CREATE
 * worked on IFES charts
-* worked on implementation of Chambua for HIV@30 Aids project at Internews
+* worked on implementation of Chambua for HIV@30 Aids project at Internews, [gist here](https://gist.github.com/anonymous/c14846257cab9c2d6358); [issue in fellow repor](https://github.com/auremoser/fellowship/issues/25)
 * submitted grant application for Internews-KE based on landquest work.
 * worked on re-ordering the curriculum

 ###COLLAB
 * work with internews on HIV@30 cleaning and data munging